mxchinegod/SupervisedTwitterBot/README.md

 without worrying about the goal at hand which is to leave it alone and have it do what is expected.

 # Use
-It will prompt you for necessary information such as your Twitter API tokens and your screen name.
+It will prompt you for necessary information such your screen name but you will need to enter your API and access tokens manually into workingdir/"OAUTH.txt".
 These variables are vital for functionality.
 Have them ready.
 Use this how you want.
 Editing intervals may break something or get you rate-limited.